-Here is a tool you can use for translation of Korean to other languages.
+Here is a tool you can use for translation of Korean to English and other languages.
 While translation tools can be accurate, we recommend learning Korean instead of using a translation site.

 If you try to use translation tools to communicate with a Korean person, your message can be misinterpreted.
 The translation tools can be useful to check what you have already written.

 Papago is a translation site provided by Naver.
-It specializes in offering translation for Korean sentences.
+It specializes in offering translation for Korean sentences into English and other languages.
 This means that it is not exactly a Korean dictionary, but you can use it to check the meaning of a full sentence or how something you want to say can be said in Korean.
-It has English, and a number of other different languages as well.

 It uses a neural machine so that it can learn from its translation mistakes and gain an understanding of what kind of translations you are most likely in need of.
 Papago is great to use in combination with Naver Dictionary as they compliment each other.